Ilan12346-maya/XinputBridge/README.md

 ### ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️

 After installing the DLLs mentioned below, games will only function if xinputbridge is open.
 If it's closed, most games might not start.
-This behavior is expected in the current version, and due to this, as well as issues with some games, Generaly as well as workaround it's recommended to utilize a separate container.
+This behavior is expected in the current version.
+Generaly as well as workaround it's recommended to utilize a separate container.
 Apparently, on DarkOS, wine8.18 wow64 offers more stability.

 If this bothers you, we suggest waiting for the next version.